-Beside the latomie sits the beautiful Greek theatre of Syracuse.
-The theatre is still in use and requires regular maintenance so when we got there part of it was under reconstruction and therefore not accessible.
+Beside the latomie sits the beautiful Greek theater of Syracuse.
+The theater is still in use and requires regular maintenance so when we got there part of it was under reconstruction and therefore not accessible.

 Despite this, it is truly beautiful and it is worth visiting both from the top and the bottom.
 Sitting in its cavea, it is easy to imagine the actors moving on the stage while getting to the back of the stage itself allows you to gauge the size of the the theater, the biggest in Sicily.

-Syracuse’s theatre is very interesting and perfect to understand the peculiarity of this for of Greek architecture.
+Syracuse’s theater is very interesting and perfect to understand the peculiarity of this for of Greek architecture.

-If you are visiting both Syracuse and Taormina, the difference between the two types of theatre is evident.
+If you are visiting both Syracuse and Taormina, the difference between the two types of theater is evident.

 The altar of Hieron II

-This altar was build by Hieron II in honour of Zeus and it is colossal.
+This altar was build by Hieron II in honor of Zeus and it is colossal.
 Historians from that time tell us the city could sacrifice 450 oxen simultaneously atop the altar during the annual and it is known for being one of the largest altars of the time!

 The Roman amphitheatre

 Practical tips to visit Syracuse, Sicily and where to stay in Syracuse

 - The best way to visit Syracuse Sicily is on foot and bus.
 The public bus connecting Ortigia to the archaeological park departs from immediately outside Ortigia and costs 1 Euro (ticket machine on the bus).